piyush7199/hld-architecture-handbook/03-challenges/3.1.3-distributed-id-generator/this-over-that.md

 - **Worker IDs:** Partition by region/service
 - **Alternative:** Consider centralized service for specific use cases
 - **Consideration:** Clock synchronization critical (PTP for sub-ms accuracy)

----

-This document captures the reasoning behind each design choice and should be updated as the system evolves.